ArijeetSarkar4/Dance-Attendance-Tracker/DEPLOYMENT_GUIDE.md

-# How to Deploy Your Dance Attendance App to GitHub Pages
+# How to Deploy Your KUSA Dance Attendance App to GitHub Pages

-Follow these steps to create a public URL for your app that you can share with other teachers.
+Follow these steps to create a public URL for your KUSA Dance Attendance app that you can share with other teachers.

 ## Step 1: Create a GitHub Account
 1. Go to [github.com](https://github.com)